guerilla-di/framecurve_nuke/README.markdown

 # Framecurve Nuke module

-First of all, you will need our python script.
-[Download the .py](framecurve_nuke/raw/master/scripts/applyFramecurve.py)
+First of all, you will to download the whole repository.
+[Download the .zip](https://github.com/guerilla-di/framecurve_nuke/zipball/master)

 Add it to your Nuke's `menu.py` script using import, like so: